Amine-Smahi/Automato.Tasks/README.md

         user$ automato downloads

 #### Note
-* Feel free to open an issue,request a feature or contribute by opening a PR.
+* Feel free to open an issue, request a feature or contribute by opening a PR.
 * This project is under MIT license